opzkp/tea-horse/README.md

 Then we use $\beta$ to batch open the combined polynomials, applying the Equation 10 with the definitions given above.

-After checking that Equation 10 holds, Verifier compute $s'$ and $k$, and check if the Identity Test 9 passes.
+After checking that Equation 10 holds, Verifier compute $s, s'$ and $k$, and check if the Identity Test 9 passes.

 #### Costs Analysis